abaidurerehman/CodeAlpha_Music_recommendation_system/README.md

  Spotify Music Recommendation System

 Overview

 This project is a machine learning-based music recommendation system that predicts whether a song will be repeatedly played within a given timeframe using Spotify song attributes.
-It uses a Flask API to provide song recommendations based on user input.
+The model analyzes various features such as danceability, energy, loudness, and genre to determine a song's popularity.

  Dataset

-The dataset used contains song features with the following columns:
+The dataset consists of song metadata with the following features:

-['artist', 'song', 'duration_ms', 'explicit', 'year', 'popularity', 'danceability', 'energy', 'key', 'loudness', 'mode', 'speechiness', 'acousticness', 'instrumentalness', 'liveness', 'valence', 'tempo', 'genre']

-The target variable is popularity, which is binary:
+Numerical Attributes: Duration (ms), Danceability, Energy, Loudness, Tempo, Valence, Speechiness, etc.

+Categorical Attributes: Genre, Mode, Explicitness.

+Target Variable: Popularity (Binary: 1 = Popular, 0 = Not Popular).

-1 → The song is repeatedly played within a month.
+The model is trained to classify whether a song is likely to be played repeatedly within a given period.

-0 → The song is not repeatedly played.

-Features
+ Testing Locally

+If testing locally → Open http://127.0.0.1:5001 in your browser.

+ Summary

+Implements a machine learning model for music recommendation.

+Uses Flask API for interaction.

+Scalable deployment with Gunicorn.

-Predicts if a song will be popular based on its features.
+Predicts song popularity based on key features.

-Uses machine learning with a trained model.

-Flask REST API for making predictions.

-Scales and encodes input data before prediction.
+This project serves as a foundation for personalized music recommendations and can be extended further with real-time streaming data.